-A) Learning Tactile Sensing using Vision: The textures of object surfaces can be observed both by visual inspection and by sliding a dynamic tactile sensor across the surface.
+The textures of object surfaces can be observed both by visual inspection and by sliding a dynamic tactile sensor across the surface.
 The robot can combine these types of sensor readings to determine which components of the data contain information pertaining to the texture.

 In particular, the robot can find the components that are maximally correlated between the two sensor modalities.
 Given the relevant data components, the robot can create a compact representation of object textures, which allows it to distinguish between surfaces more accurately.

-B) Active Learning of Object Properties: Learning about objects is not a passive perceptual process: its embodiment allows a robot to discover object properties by actively changing its point of view and by interacting with objects.
+Learning about objects is not a passive perceptual process: its embodiment allows a robot to discover object properties by actively changing its point of view and by interacting with objects.
 At the same time, the robot observes the effect of its actions and learns how it can bring about desired effects.

-To learn efficiently, the robot should select the exploratory actions that yields the highest information gain out of all possible actions.
+To learn efficiently, the robot should select the exploratory actions that yield the highest information gain out of all possible actions.
 By efficiently exploring its environment, a robot develops object knowledge grounded in its sensorimotor experience.